contagon/handbook/handbook/14-single-members.md

 ## 14.3 [Imageicon, guidelines for adaptation](https://www.churchofjesuschrist.org/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3) Young Single Adult Wards and Stakes and Single Adult Wards

 Most single members attend geographic wards.
 As an exception, where many single members live in close proximity, priesthood leaders may recommend creating the following units.
-These units must meet the criteria in [37](37-specialized-stakes-wards-and-branches.md).
+These units must meet the criteria in [chapter 37](37-specialized-stakes-wards-and-branches.md).

 * A young single adult ward for those ages 18–30 (see [37.2](37-specialized-stakes-wards-and-branches.md#372-young-single-adult-wards-and-branches-in-a-geographic-stake))
 * A young single adult stake for those ages 18–30 (see [37.3](37-specialized-stakes-wards-and-branches.md#373-young-single-adult-stakes-and-their-wards-and-branches))